APM-WORLD-on-Kaggle/ayurvedic-assistant-1.0/README.md

 ___

-## About APM-WORLD: Your Personal Operating System for Justice and Self-Advocacy
+## About the new APM-WORLD feature: Self-Advocacy

 Welcome to APM-WORLD, an innovative, open-source application conceptualized by Eeshvar Das.
 Designed with this new "Self-Advocacy," this new feature for APM-WORLD empowers you in managing both your finances and personal well-being holistically.